 The scraper

-The Greenhouse client and poller live in apps/job-api/app/services/.
-The loop is small: list sources, fetch each board, diff against stored postings, score the new ones, write them back.
+The ATS clients and poller live in apps/job-api/app/services/.
+The loop is small: list sources, fetch each board with the right fetcher, diff against stored postings, score the new ones, write them back.

 The scoring engine is a weighted keyword config with five tiers: role titles, core technologies, domain skills, seniority signals, and negative keywords.
 A senior React/Next.js role scores high; a junior PHP contract lands in the negative zone and never surfaces.
 The weights live in version control, so recalibrating the filter is a PR, not a UI toggle.